samjwu/SingingWithUta/art/readme.txt

 Final important thing, this is made with the support and love to and from Newgrounds.com.
-Go to newgrounds, we love newgrounds. newgrounds good.
-How many times do I gotta damn say it.
-Newgrounds newgrounds newgrounds newgrounds
 I love Tom Fulp.

 - Cameron ♪(´▽｀)